blockspacer/grpc_test/README.md

 # see http://rastko.tech/kubernetes/2019/01/01/minikube-on-mac.html
 # see http://rastko.tech/kubernetes/2019/01/01/minikube-on-mac.html

-Now the kubernetes part.
+(OPTIONAL) Now the kubernetes part.
 Copy the clusterIP of the registry service running on kube-system namespace and put it on the pod spec's image as in https://amritbera.com/journal/minikube-insecure-registry.html:

 ```yaml
 ...